23 Careers Page Best Practices to Improve Conversions

 Candidates are researching your company

 Candidates are researching your company.
 85% of candidates say they check a company’s career page every time before applying to a role.
-Which means your careers page needs to get the job done.
-It needs to give people what they need.
-They need information about your company, your values.
-And they’re going to your careers page to find it.
+Which means your career page needs to give candidates the information they need about your company.
+If it’s not easy for that information to be found, then your career site need be redesigned or use conversational AI to share that info through a chat window.

 - Careers page basics